 One of the nicest Christmas gifts I ever received was from my mother-in-law.
 And I didn’t even realize exactly what she had given to me until years later.
 Apparently, the hidden gems of this gift are still revealing themselves to me today, and the actual giving happened 17 years ago.

 This Christmas season, I have been thinking a lot about how life puts things in front of us that change the way we view the world.
-That our experiences shape us so uniquely, and that it is amazing how different experiences can often bring us to the same conclusions; or conversely, how similar or shared experiences can be interpreted so differently among different people.
-Spending that first Christmas with my husband’s family was one of many times life has presented me with the lesson that there is more than one means to the same end, and that my way is neither the only way nor necessarily the best way (Life gives me that lesson a lot – I am not terribly quick on the uptake for that lesson).
+Our experiences shape us so uniquely: it is amazing how different experiences can often bring us to the same conclusions; or conversely, how similar or shared experiences can be interpreted so differently among different people.
+Spending that first Christmas with my husband’s family was one of many times life has taught me there is more than one means to the same end, and that my way is neither the only way nor necessarily the best way (Life gives me that lesson a lot – I am not terribly quick on the uptake for that lesson).
 The Christmas our family celebrates now is an evolution of both of our traditions; it’s not my family’s Christmas or his family’s Christmas – it’s ours, and it will continue to change and evolve over the coming years as our family grows and changes.

 I hope this year (and in years to come), I can get better at meeting people where they are, respecting their experiences, and allowing the wisdom from their unique paths to teach me something new.
 I will look for the opportunities to give for the sake of making my loved ones feel even more loved.
 I will be Santa Clause.